ctrliq/fuzzball-workflow-examples/lammps/README.md

 ### Using the Fuzzball CLI

-Update the workflow's egress destination with a S3 URI and Fuzzball secret.
+Update the workflow egress destination with a S3 URI and Fuzzball secret.
 The volumes block below writes workflow output file `log.lammps` to destination `s3://my-bucket/my-dir/` and names the output file `log.lammps`.
 The credentials used to egress this file is Fuzzball user secret